Maharashtra Council of Ministers: Council of Ministers in state governments

 Every state in India is governed by its council of ministers with rules and procedures similar to the union council of ministers per Articles 163, 164 and 167(c).

 In March 2020, the Supreme Court of India used its powers for the first time to do "complete justice" under Article 142 of the Indian Constitution to remove a minister functioning in the state of Manipur.

 Council of Ministers

 The cabinet expansion took place at Raj Bhavan in Nagpur on 15 December 2024.
 Maharashtra can have a maximum of 43 ministers.
 33 were inducted as Cabinet ministers, 6 were sworn in as ministers of state.
-19 ministers from the BJP, 11 from shiv Sena and 9 from the NCP took the oath as cabinet ministers.
+19 ministers from the BJP, 11 from the Shiv Sena and 9 from the NCP taken oath as cabinet ministers.

+Cabinet ministers portfolios where allocated on 21 December 2024.